-When the Bali police insisted on original fingerprints, Mumbai Police began a frenzied search for the document from a murder case from 1980, only to find it had been damaged in the July 26 floods
+When Bali police insisted on original fingerprints, Mumbai Police began a frenzied search for document from a murder case from 1980, only to find it had been damaged in July 26 floods

 There are over 70 criminal cases against underworld don Chhota Rajan in Delhi and Mumbai, but when it came to bringing him back from Indonesia, the police were scrambling for a single file from 35 years ago – one of the first murder charges levelled against the notorious gangster.